 Welcoming the Sabbath

-It can be extra nice to pay attention to when sunset happens on Friday night, so you can acknowledge the beginning of the Sabbath day.
-It can make things more special, and it can help us be intentional about “turning off” our mental processes about work or other things, and direct it toward God and the blessings He wants to give us.
+It can be extra nice to pay attention to the time sunset happens on Friday night.
+You can breathe a sigh of relaxation as you acknowledge the beginning of the Sabbath day.
+It can make things more special, and it can help us be intentional about “turning off” our mental processes about work or other obligations, and direct our thoughts toward God and the blessings He wants to give us.